-Before immigrating to Edmonton, Tiger studied at Shandong University of Technology for a year and majored in Automobile Design.
-He also completed a 4 year apprenticeship at the Northern Alberta Institute of Technology and received an Automotive Service Technician Certificate.
+Before immigrating to Edmonton, Tiger studied at Shandong University of Technology majored in Automobile Design.
+He also completed a 4 year apprenticeship at the Northern Alberta Institute of Technology and received an Automotive Service Technician Certificate and Journeyman Red Seal Certificate.
 Tiger previously worked for the Mercedes-Benz Dealership as well as the Honda dealership.
 He then went on to work for OK Tire, an independent repair shop in the area, for 10 years.
 Tiger is a handyman and enjoys working with his hands.
 He believes that fixing vehicles is both challenging and fun, which is why he chose the automotive industry as his career path.

 History of Our Shop